AlexCo1d/Alex/MyProject/UNNC-Cervical/Paper Manuscript.md

 - In Downsampling Stage, to fully use attention mechanism's ability to grab global information, we merges CBAM into basic ResNetV2 block.
 In specific, we add the CBAM after the ReLU activation function in the second convolutional unit of ResNetV2.
 Since the dimension of the second convolution is a quarter of the output dimension, compared to adding an attention module at the end of the residual module, our approach reduces the computational cost of adding the CBAM by a quarter.
 This process could be depicted by the following formula #formula .

 ### Self-Attention Stage
 - The Self-Attention Stage is factually comprised of the backbone Vision Transformer (ViT), which is shown in #fig .
 The essence of Transformer is the multi-head self-attention module that grabs global information.
-Therefore,
+So we name this subnetwork Self-Attention Stage.
+The ViT module works through the following steps:
+	1. Image Partitioning: Initially, the input image is partitioned into a series of fixed-size patches (e.g., 16x16).
+Hence, each image can be viewed as a sequence of patches, analogous to a sequence of words in a sentence.
+	1. Embedding: Each patch is linearly transformed (i.e., via a fully connected layer) into an embedding vector.
+In addition, a position embedding is included to maintain spatial information.
+This step mirrors the word embedding in natural language processing.
+	1. Transformer Encoder: The embedding vectors are then fed into a standard Transformer encoder.
+During this stage, the model learns the relationships among patches through the self-attention mechanism.
 ### Upsampling Stage

 ## 跳跃连接适应性机制